nitinupadhyaya/karmic-blog-content/blogs/Paradoxical-Intention.md

 Strangely, I often ended up scoring well.
 And when I did, the joy felt purer.
 There was no crushing anxiety beforehand, no catastrophic fall if things went differently.
 I had already surrendered to the possibility of “less.”

-Looking back, was that a primitive form of **Paradoxical Intention**?
+Looking back, was that a primitive form of Paradoxical Intention?
 Perhaps.

 By leaning toward the feared outcome instead of resisting it, I reduced pressure.
 And when the outcome was better than expected, it felt like grace — not entitlement.